COM-HPC® Overview

 COM-HPC Client targets high-end embedded Client products that need one or more displays, a full set of low-, medium-, and very-high-bandwidth I/O, powerful CPUs, and a modest form factor.
 Typical include medical equipment, high-end instrumentation, industrial equipment, casino gaming equipment, ruggedized field PCs, transportation, and defense systems.

-Client modules typically contain soldered-down or SO-DIMM memory, with capacity for up to four SO-DIMM slots.
+Client modules typically contain soldered-down or SO-DIMM memory, with a capacity for up to four SO-DIMM slots.

 I/O includes multiple 10 Gbps or 25 Gbps Ethernet, and up to 49 PCIe lanes at up to PCIe Gen 5 speeds.